mredivo/pulldeploy/README.md

 ## Features

-* After daemon is installed, no further interaction with application hosts is required
+*General*

+* Application servers fetch the app and release it automatically and unattended; no server enumeration required
+* Releases can be to a subset of the hosts running an application
+* Rollback is as easy as re-releasing a previous version

+*Management*

+* All management is done through a command line utility
-* Artifact repository management can be automated in CI, or done from laptops
+* Repository management can be automated in CI, or done manually from laptops
-* Artifact repository is normally in S3, but can reside elsewhere
-* Artifacts can be signed, and will not be deployed if HMAC checking fails
+* Artifacts are stored in Amazon S3 (with provision for alternate storage)

+*Configurability*

-* Versions can have arbitrary names; VCS SHA1, CI build number, etc.
+* Versions can have arbitrary names; VCS SHA or revision, CI build number, etc.
-* Deployment can be to a subset of the hosts running an application
+* Custom artifact types can be defined, along with the command to unpack them
 * Multiple applications can be managed on one application host

+*Security*

+* Artifacts are signed, and will not be deployed if HMAC checking fails
+* Ownership of all deployed files is set to specified (non-root) user
-* No commands or the like from the artifact repository are trusted, other than the application itself
+* No commands from the artifact repository are trusted, other than the application itself
+* Command line utilities do not require root privileges
+* When run as root, daemon will not execute commands from insecure configuration files
+* Daemon can be run as non-root (provided the client app can be restarted as non-root)

 ## Terminology

-"I'm going to deploy a new version of the Foo application to the stage environment, and release it at 2:00pm.
-The artifact is already in the repository."
+"I'm going to deploy a new version of the Foo application to the staging environment, and release it at 2:00pm.
+The artifact has already been uploaded to the repository."

 ## Developer Setup